Teacher Lesson Plans

 Accessing CSAwesome Educator Materials

-Teaching CSAwesome Google Group/Forum: To gain access to the educator-only materials for CSAwesome, you must request access to our Google Group/Forum.
+Teaching CSAwesome Google Group/Forum: To gain access to the educator-only materials for CSAwesome, in a Google Shared Drive, you must request access to our Google Group/Forum.
 Follow the steps below:

 Check that you are logged in using the email address that you'd like to have access with and receive email to.